Locomotives of the Great Western Railway: Bristol and Exeter Railway

-Bristol Port Railway & Pier
+Bristol Port Railway and Pier

 Jointly vested with the Midland Railway from 1 September 1890.

 Opened on 6 March 1865, the line was worked by the contractor Waring Bros until 1869 when the company was left to make its own arrangements.
 Two locomotives were owned by the company but never taken into stock of either the Great Western Railway or the Midland Railway.
 They were 0-4-2Ts which appear to have been rebuilt from ex-London and North Western Railway tender engines.

 Carmarthen and Cardigan Railway

-Carmarthen & Cardigan Railway was amalgamated with the Great Western Railway on 1 July 1881.
+The Carmarthen and Cardigan Railway was amalgamated with the Great Western Railway on 1 July 1881.